zhenchengfang/metaProbiotics/README.md

 # Citation
-+ metaProbiotics facilitates systematic probiotic mining from metagenomic binning data based on a language model
++ metaProbiotics: a tool for mining probiotic from metagenomic binning data based on a language model

 # Contact